 Local cuisine is always an intriguing feature of the travel experience.
 Cuisine tells you more about the local culture, distinctive meals you’ve never had, or familiar dishes in new ways.
 If you’re visiting Ho Chi Minh City (Saigon) for the first time and have no idea what to try?
-Read this list of 14 must-try local dishes in Ho Chi Minh City to ensure you don’t miss out on some of the best cuisines in this dynamic, multicultural city.
+Check out this list of 14 must-try local dishes in Ho Chi Minh City to ensure you don’t miss out on some of the best cuisines in this dynamic, multicultural city.

 Read also: